-- Ensure that substantive progress continues to be made towards an FTAAP as a means for achieving regional economic integration and the Bogor Goals of free and open trade and investment in the region. - Urge the broadest possible participation in pathway to FTAAP initiatives among APEC economies that can meet the standards set for each agreement.
+- Ensure that substantive progress continues to be made towards a Free Trade Area of the Asia-Pacific as a means for achieving regional economic integration and the Bogor Goals of free and open trade and investment in the region. - Urge the broadest possible participation in pathway to FTAAP initiatives among APEC economies that can meet the standards set for each agreement.